Canon 7D II vs Leica X-U Typ 113

 Studio photographers will appreciate that the Canon 7D II (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D Mark II and the X-U Typ 113 are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the X-U Typ 113 does not have a direct predecessor.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon 7D II or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.